Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 This is a fabulous warranty for an elliptical in this price range.

-You can’t beat a lifetime guarantee on the frame and this shouldn’t be expected in this price range.
+You can’t beat a lifetime guarantee on the frame and this certainly isn’t a given in this price range.

-And 2 years on parts is as good as you can expect in this price range as well (matching what NordicTrack offers).
+And 2 years on parts is as good as what most brands offer in this price range as well (matching NordicTrack, but Horizon does offer a 3 year parts warranty on their 7.0 AE).

 One year on labor is pretty standard across all price ranges, so nothing too crazy there.